 My work is unique as each one of us is unique.
 But at the same time my work is connected to the rest, as all of us are connected.
 I believe that changes can come from each one of us, as we are all connected.
 L’effet papillon, or the domino effect.
 My work changes, evolves, sometimes it gets stuck, or it changes direction completely.
 But I think that it is definitely always in movement, fluid as water.
 Water is nature’s element that best adapts to its context.

-What brought you to Canada?
+What has brought you to Canada?
 What is your relationship with this country?

 I had the pleasure to visit Canada this year because my documentary Le photosophe, des instants avec Frank Horvat was part of the official selection at FIFA in Montreal this year.
 This is a documentary film with Frank Horvat –an intimate film, where the 90 year-old photographer talks about life and photography.
 It’s a testimony of more than 70 years of photography.